hgamarro/wrf-docs/src/intro.md

 The goal of this adaptation is to provide a tailored learning experience while acknowledging the significant contribution of the original authors.
 The original history and motivation section follows.

+**All content derived from the original and added in this adapted version is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license](https://creativecommons.org/licenses/by-sa/4.0/).**

 ---

 ## History